 Richard Andrew William Rex, MA, PhD.
-Deputy Senior Tutor, Polkinghorne Fellow in Theology and Religious Studies, Director of Studies in Theological and Religious Studies, and College Lecturer in History
+Professor of Reformation History.
+Polkinghorne Fellow in Theology, Director of Studies in Theological and Religious Studies and College Lecturer in History.

 As Director of Studies I am responsible for organising the teaching for Theology and Religious Studies undergraduates, and I supervise for Part 1A.
 I also teach for Part 1 History students.
 In general I try to avoid a formulaic supervision style, and prefer to tailor my teaching to the individual student, taking into account their interests and priorities.
 I work hard to provide detailed feedback, particularly on the substance and structure of essays, and am a careful reader of students' work.

 Within college I have been a Graduate Tutor since 2011 and Deputy Senior Tutor from 2013 till 2017.
 Many graduate students find that their working lives focus more on their department than on their college, but I try to make sure graduate students are aware of and benefit from the opportunities the college has to offer.

 It's not called 'reading for a degree' for nothing.